Characterization of Hemodynamic Signal by Learning Multi-View Relationships: Related Work

-\paragraph{Multi-view clustering.} There has been substantial past work on multi-view clustering.
-Multi-view versions of $k$-means and Expectation Maximization were considered by~\citet{Bickel2004} and found to outperform the single-view counterparts.
-A method by~\citet{Chaudhuri2009} uses CCA to find the subspace spanned by the means of mixture components.
-The data are projected down to this subspace and clustered.
-In~\citet{Kumar2011}, a multi-view spectral clustering framework is proposed.
-This framework employs co-regularization to enforce agreement between clusterings in different views.
-Another line of work by~\citet{Nie2011} and~\citet{Wang2013} approaches clustering as a regression-like problem of fitting the data to cluster membership probabilities.
-The work of~\citet{Wang2013} applies structured sparsity to weight features in different views by their importance.
-In addition, a method was proposed by~\citet{Liu2013} that uses nonnegative matrix factorization.
-This method searches for matrix factorizations that give compatible clusters across the views.
+Additionally, there has been substantial work on multi-view clustering that operates on spatial relationships.
+Many methods learn a subspace and apply a single-view clustering algorithm.
+For example, a method by \cite{Chaudhuri2009} uses CCA to find the subspace spanned by the means of mixture components.
+In \cite{Cao2015}, a subspace learning approach induces diversity between projections in each view.
+Other methods regularize solutions in each view to become similar during training.
+For instance, \cite{Kumar2011} propose a kind of multi-view spectral clustering, employing co-regularization to enforce agreement between clusterings in different views.
+A different spectral approach was presented by \cite{Wang2013}, applying structured sparsity to weight features in different views by their importance.
+Some methods enforce similarity between views by preserving graph structure, such as \cite{Nie2017}.
+Another popular direction in this category is clustering by nonnegative matrix factorization, a method introduced by \cite{Liu2013} that searches for factorizations that give compatible clusters across the views.
+This method has many extensions, such as \cite{Zong2017} and \cite{Zhao2017}.
+While interesting, all these approaches differ from ours because they ultimately cluster on spatial relationships while ours clusters explicitly on multi-view relationships.

-\paragraph{Single-view correlation clustering.} \citet{Zimek2009} considers the problem of clustering data based on patterns of correlation when the variables are not partitioned into two groups.
-At a high level, the paper's definition of correlation clustering is similar to the definition in the CLS or CCA context: the task of separating observations into clusters that have distinct correlation structure.
+A related line of research is single-view correlation clustering. \cite{Zimek2009} considers the problem of clustering data based on patterns of correlation when the variables are not partitioned into two groups.
 Unlike CLS or CCA, however, this work assumes a single view; the correlation refers to correlation between all the variables, not just between two sets.
-The paper presents a diverse body of algorithms for this task.
-Related to CLS clustering is a class of methods based on on Principal Components Analysis (PCA)~\citep{Zimek2009}.
-A key intuition is that the principal components corresponding to lower eigenvalues resemble clusters because they have less variance.
-They then partition observations into clusters whose lower principal components are close together.
-These methods resemble CLS clustering in the way they leverage eigenvectors of lower variance.
+The paper presents a diverse body of algorithms for the task.